ArcticZeroo/frozor-commands/README.md

     * reply: a method that takes a string argument and replies in some way to the user.
 This is not a required method if you override the formatter to return false for all (non-logger) events.
 However, it is incredibly useful inside commands themselves.
 * extra: An (optional) object that can contain any extra data you want to pass to your comomands.
 This could be the existence of other bots, some variables you want to pass, or anything else you'd like the command to have available (since, in practice, your commands should be separated from your main script).
 This defaults to just {}.
     * Instead of using globals, consider putting helper methods inside the extra.
-* bclient An (optional) bclientto use instead of the bclientyou may or may not have provided in the constructor.
-If this is not provided, the bclientwill come from `this.bclient, so if none was provided in the constructor, you need to include a bclienthere.
+* client An (optional) client to use instead of the client you may or may not have provided in the constructor.
+If this is not provided, the client will come from `this.client`, so if none was provided in the constructor, you need to include a client here.

 This method does all the following: